City-of-Helsinki/helsinki-profile-gdpr-api/README.md

 specified by the `GDPR_API_MODEL` setting, if an instance is found.
 If no instance is found, then the function must either return `None` or raise a `DoesNotExist` exception of the model.

+### Obtaining a User model instance

+It's required that a `User` model instance can be obtained from the GDPR API model instance specified by the `GDPR_API_MODEL` setting.
+By default the GDPR API model instance's `user` attribute is tried.
+If that doesn't work, it's possible to configure a function that will provide the `User` instance.
+This is achieved by setting the import path of the function to the `GDPR_API_USER_PROVIDER` setting, for example `myapp.gdpr.get_user`.
+The function gets the GDPR API model instance as an argument.

 ## Development

 It's good to use a Python virtual environment: